 The results in Table 4 showed the status of fishery resources in Lake Geriyo.
 Majority (80.00%) of the fishers indicated that there is abundant catch of fish during the raining season, and 12.50% and 7.50% noted dry season and indifferent respectively.
 Many (56.25%) fishers indicated that there were some fish species that are missing among the fish resources in Lake Geriyo.
 The fishers indicated high abundance of some fish species in the early history of Lake Geriyo but their abundance has decreased.
 Majority of the fishers disagreed that catch quantity and sizes are increasing.
 The result showed that 28.75% of the fishers catch small sized fish, 18.75% medium sized, while 52.50% catch all sizes of fish.
 Majority (50.00%) of the fishers indicated that small-size gillnet is used to catch small sized fish, while 21.25% indicated gura.
 Among various reasons for catching small-sized fish include: small sized fish are in abundant (38.75%), fishermen catch smallsized fish when they are in need of money (10.00%) and they catch small-sized fish due to the design of their fishing gears (51.25%).
 Majority (62.50%) were not aware of any law that forbid catching of small-sized fish.
 Many (55.00%) fishermen have more than 60% of their catch as small-size fish.
 This finding is similar to the report of kwaji et al., (2015) in Lake Ribadu Yola, Adamawa State.

 The challenges confronting the fishers at Lake Geriyo are not new, but are common to other inland water fisheries in the country and other developing countries of the world.
-This might suggest that these are the major problems encountered by artisanal fishers in most parts of Nigeria (Kwen et al., 2013).
-Most of these challenges has been documented, and they are well represented in the literature (Kingdom et al., 2008; Kingdom and Kwen, 2009; Tagago and Ahmed, 2011).
+This could suggest that these are the main problems faced by artisanal fishermen both in Nigeria (Kwen et al., 2013) and outside the country (Kema Kema et al., 2023).
+So, most of these challenges has been documented, and they are well represented in the literature (Kingdom et al., 2008; Kingdom and Kwen, 2009; Tagago and Ahmed, 2011).
 Results have been made to resolve some of these challenges by the government but lacked continuity (Ita, 1982).
 Lack of access to credit facilities to purchase fishing inputs is a problem often raised by the fishers in the region and has been highlighted by kwaji et al., (2015) in artisanal fisheries in Lake Ribadu.

 Conclusion